Shap Abbey

 Keld Chapel - Shap

-Religious houses became overwhelmed by this practice, so ‘chantries’ dedicated entirely for this purpose were set up.
+Religious houses became overwhelmed by this practice, so ‘chantries’ dedicated entirely to this purpose were set up.

 By the late 17th century, Keld Chapel had become a private home.
 It was repaired in the 19th century and used to house labourers working on the nearby railway.

 As mentioned earlier, the chapel is owned by the National Trust.
-You are free to look around the building and the key can be obtained from a house opposite.
+You are free to look around the building, and the key can be obtained from the house opposite.

 We invite you to stay at Lothlorien